-The filing and posting of the Notice of Determination with the County Clerk, and, if necessary, with OPR, usually starts a thirty (30) day statute of limitations on court challenges to the approval under CEQA.
-When separate notices are filed for successive phases of the same overall project, the thirty (30) day statute of limitations to challenge the subsequent phase begins to run when the second notice is filed.
+The filing and posting of the Notice of Determination with the County Clerk, usually starts a thirty (30) day statute of limitations on court challenges to the approval under CEQA.
+When separate notices are filed for successive phases of the same overall project, the thirty (30) day statute of limitations to challenge the subsequent phase begins to run when the subsequent notice is filed.
 Failure to file the Notice may result in a one hundred eighty (180) day statute of limitations.